Moduli of hybrid curves I: Variations of canonical measures

 where the union is over all orbits of ordered partitions under the action of $\aut(G)$ (here, for each orbit in $\Pi(E) /\aut(G)$ we have fixed an arbitrary representative $\pi$).

 \begin{defi}[Hybrid moduli spaces as a set] The {\em moduli space $\mg_{g,n}^\hyb$ of hybrid curves of genus $g$ with $n$ markings} is defined by

 where the first union is over all stable graphs $G$ of genus $g$ with $n$ markings (again, $\pi$ is an arbitrary ordered partition representing the corresponding orbit). \end{defi} By construction, the points $\thy$ of $\mg_{g,n}^\hyb$ are in bijection with the isomorphism classes of marked hybrid curves.
 We denote by $\hcurvef_{g,n}$ the {\em universal hybrid curve} over $\mg_{g,n}^\hyb$.
 More precisely, as in the case of the Deligne-Mumford stack $\mgbar_{g}$, passing to the hybrid replacement $B^\hyb$ of étale charts $B$ given by the versal deformation spaces, we get a well-defined family of hybrid curves $\hcurvef_{g,n}$.
-Over the space $ \mg_{g,n}^\hyb$ is the marked hybrid curve represented by $\thy$.
-In fact, since we work with coarse moduli spaces, this is slightly incorrect and the terminology of universal hybrid curves is used by an abuse of the notation.
-To be precise, the (set-theoretic) fibre $\hcurvef_\thy$ over some base point $\thy \in \mg_{g,n}^\hyb$ is the quotient of the hybrid curve represented by $\thy$ by the action of its automorphism group.
+Over the space $\mg_{g,n}^\hyb$, that we regard formally as the coarse moduli space of hybrid curves, the (set-theoretic) fiber $\hcurvef_\thy$ over some base point $\thy \in \mg_{g,n}^\hyb$ is the quotient of the hybrid curve represented by $\thy$ under the action of its automorphism group.
 Here, an automorphism of a hybrid curve is an automorphism of the underlying stable Riemann surface such that the induced automorphism on the dual graph respects the ordered partition and edge lengths.